-The South Australian Museum invites you to immerse yourself in the world's oldest tropical rainforest with Gondwana, a multi-sensory installation contracting 100 years of climate data into a single day.
+The South Australian Museum invites you to immerse yourselfWherein the world's oldest tropical rainforest with Gondwana, aWhenmulti-sensory installation contracting 100 years of climateWhendata into a single day.Image: Contracting 100 years of climate

 Like the Daintree Rainforest itself, Gondwana is a system of possibilities powered by climate data.
 Weather, seasons and biodiversity shift as visitors navigate a vast map of ancient trees, rugged mountains and idyllic beaches populated by rare animals and birdlife.
 But a broader narrative stirs below: the rainforest is deteriorating.
 The only salve to its decline is people - the more time an audience spends in Gondwana, the more resilient the forest becomes.